cstandy/TOC-Project-2020/README.md

         - erase [option]: Erase some or all tracked time zones.
         - help [cmd]: Search for the usage of a command.
     ```
+    * For other unsupported devices (Chrome extension), show unsupported message.
+    ```
+    input:
+        help
+    reply:
+        Sorry, this message cannot be viewed.
+Please check it out on the smartphone version of LINE.
+    ```
     * The 'cmd' is the one listed above.
     ```
     input:
         help show
     reply:
+        Show specific time.

         show [time-zone] [time]

         e.g. show Tokyo 1600-02-29 13:56
     ```